If your business is not already using marketing automation, chances are you’ve at least considered it.

 As a HubSpot partner agency, we use this platform with several clients, and we use it for ourselves.
-While it’s not for everyone, this is our marketing automation software of choice for the types of clients we typically serve (small, B2B businesses with sales teams).
+While it’s not for everyone, this is our marketing automation software of choice for the types of clients we typically serve (growing B2B service, tech and manufacturing companies).

 If you’re a small business and you’re considering HubSpot, here are the big things you should know.

 If you’re looking into various marketing automation systems, you probably (hopefully) already have at least some idea what HubSpot is – or who knows, maybe you just like the color orange.
 Anyway, let’s make sure this part is clear first.